-Many of us* live in fragmentation from ourselves, our communities, our histories and the environment—shaped in big and small ways, across public and private life, through historical forces and present-day economic and social pressures.
-One of the most significant manifestations of this fragmentation is how we come to treat knowledge of our worlds as something alien to us, and that must be granted by an external authority in order to feel valid.
+Many of us* live in disconnection from ourselves, our communities, our histories, and the environment.
+This state of disconnection manifests in big and small ways, across public and private life, and is shaped by both historical forces and present-day economic and social pressures.
+One of the most significant manifestations of this disconnection is how we come to treat knowledge of our worlds as something alien to us, and that must be granted by an external authority in order to feel valid.

 I understand the banking model as a core expression of coloniality, a product not only of imperial conquest, but also of other forms of domination (interpersonal, institutional, and cultural) that condition us to distrust and denigrate our own ways of knowing and to defer to external validation.